BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/11_2_Writing_Complex_Multisig_Scripts.md

 ### Write a Simpler Escrow Multisig

-[BIP 112](https://github.com/bitcoin/bips/blob/master/bip-0112.mediawiki#Escrow_with_Timeout) actually offers an easier example of this sort of escrow that doesn't have the extra protections:
+[BIP 112](https://github.com/bitcoin/bips/blob/master/bip-0112.mediawiki#Escrow_with_Timeout) actually offers an easier example of this sort of escrow that doesn't have the extra protections, but which does give Alice total control if the escrow fails.
 ```
 IF